furechan/lazyrepr/README.md

-# Python mixin class for automatic object representation
+# Python mixin class for concise object representation

 This library offers a mixin class `ReprMixin` that implements the `__repr__` and `_repr_pretty_` methods to represent objects in a concise way.